Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Radon Transform and Product Formula

 On the other hand, by the axioms $(\ref{Radtr})$ and $(\ref{Twist})$, the left hand side of (\ref{RR}) equals to

 Since $n\geq2$, we have the assertion.

 } \\ (Proof of Theorem \ref{epcygen})

-First we show the uniqueness.
+First, we show the uniqueness.
 Let $\mathcal{E}(-)$ be an assignment which satisfies the conditions in the statement of the theorem.
-Let $X$ and $\mathcal{F}_0$ be as in the theorem.
-We need to determine the coefficients of $\mathcal{E}(\mathcal{F}_0)$ uniquely from the axioms.
-By the axiom (\ref{Pullb}), we may assume that $X$ is affine, and by the axiom (\ref{Clim}) and (\ref{Pullb}), we may assume that $X$ is projective and fix an immersion $i\colon X\hookrightarrow\Proj=\Proj^n$.
+Let $X$ and $\mathcal{F}$ be as in the theorem.
+We need to determine the coefficients of $\mathcal{E}(\mathcal{F})$ uniquely from the axioms.
+By the axiom (\ref{Pullb}), we may assume that $X$ is affine, and by the axioms (\ref{Clim}) and (\ref{Pullb}), we may assume that $X$ is projective.